-Unemployment benefit: The benefit is equal to 80% of daily covered earning and is payable for up to 250 days for insured persons up to age 49 (400 days if aged 50 to 59; 500 days if aged 60 to 64) in a 2-year period.
-The benefit is equal to 70% of daily covered earnings if the insured has no dependents, is not disabled, and has daily earnings of more than 130 francs.
+Unemployment benefit: The benefit is equal to 80% of daily covered earning and is paid for up to 250 days for insured persons up to age 49 (400 days if aged 50 to 59; 500 days if aged 60 to 64) in a 2-year period.
+The benefit is equal to 70% of the insured's daily covered earnings if the insured has no dependents, is not disabled, and has daily earnings of more than 130 francs.

-Benefits are calculated according to the last salary; in certain cases may be calculated according to the average salary in the last 6 months.
+Benefits are calculated according to the last salary; in certain cases may be calculated according to the average salary in the last 6 to 12 months.